Want to build that dream website? Here are some critical considerations.

 Someone can build a ‘free’ website from a service like WIX.
 A website can also be built for a couple of hundred dollars, or a couple of thousand, or tens of thousands.

-An agency will know the requirements and understand its costs when providing a quote for a job, based on the specifications, and the client will accept the quote, or shop around for the best combination of price and performance-expectation.
+When providing a quote for a website or application, an agency will study the requirements, and determine its costs, based on the specifications provided by the client.
+The client will accept the quote, or shop around for the best combination of price and performance-expectation.

-There is no harm in this if the client understands that a quotation is based on estimated hours and that changes, (which may seem to be simple), can take many hours or days or weeks of additional work.
+There is no harm in this if the client understands that a quotation is based on estimated hours, and that design-changes which may seem to be simple, can possibly take many hours or days or weeks of additional work.

-If an agency anticipates that a client may be inclined to ‘evolve’ the site as it is being built, they might charge by the hour rather than by the project.
+If an agency anticipates that a client might be inclined to ‘evolve’ the site as it is being built, they might opt to charge by the hour rather than by the project.

-Other costs that go into site building are:
+Other costs and considerations that go into site building:

 Graphic and Video costs: